Exit sign

 Join our daily newsletter At The Bell to receive exclusive market insights

-Lynas Rare Earths (ASX:LYC) has revealed to the market on Tuesday its CEO Amanda Lacaze is out the door in a move at least one HotCopper forum user described as “left field.”
+Lynas Rare Earths (ASX:LYC) has revealed to the market on Tuesday that its chief executive officer, Amanda Lacaze, is out the door in a move at least one HotCopper forum user described as “left field” early in CY26.

 Listen to the HotCopper podcast for in-depth discussions and insights on all the biggest headlines from throughout the week.
 On Spotify, Apple, and more

-if that’s a widely-held sentiment, it mightn’t be manifestly obvious in LYC’s Monday price action; shares were flattish green as trades hit 1pm AEDT, in a move that this finance journalist interprets to mean “the market is neither too thrilled nor too distraught about this news.”
+if that’s a widely-held sentiment, it mightn’t be manifestly obvious in LYC’s Monday price action; shares were flattish green as trades hit 1pm AEDT, in a move this finance journalist interprets to mean “the market is neither too thrilled nor too distraught.”
 At least it’s an orderly enough exit that’s spared a needless plunge into red.

-But it’s looking at the LYC chart that prompts another question.
-While Lacaze pointed to a 12 year tenure – that’s long enough to warrant a holiday by anyone’s measure – Lynas Rare Earths has really started tearing on in the last twelve months.
+But looking at the LYC chart prompts another question.
+While Lacaze pointed to a 12-year tenure – that’s long enough to warrant a holiday by anyone’s measure – Lynas has really started tearing on in the last twelve months.

-At the time of writing, the stock’s up +110% – suggesting Lacaze mightn’t need to do too much umming and uhhing at her next job interview, at least.
+At the time of writing, the stock’s up +110% – suggesting Lacaze mightn’t need to do too much umming and ahhing at her next job interview, at least.

 Which is to say then that I’m implying Lacaze controls the ebbs and flows of commodities, which nobody does, even if it’s seductive to take credit for it, which is kind of the Treasurer’s job, but that’s neither here nor there.